 What do the people want?

-Clearly, the people are hungry for the word brought by the Spirit-filled disciples, even though some in the crowd are immediately cynical and scoffing.
+Clearly, the crowd is hungry for the word brought by the Spirit-filled disciples, even though some are immediately cynical and scoffing.
 Yet, we know from later verses that the church expanded from just over one hundred to three thousand in one day.
 A mega-church is born on a single day!
 What do you think is the heart of the message that brought so many new believers to the newborn church?
-What shared experience converted, and even transformed, them all?
+What converted, and even transformed, them all–in a shared experience?

 Shaped by the Spirit and sent into the world

 The same Spirit that drew the little band of disciples out into the world also shaped them into a community.
-Ideally, in the life of the church, we balance, or integrate, both reaching out in service and prophetic witness, and nurturing within the congregation a vibrant spiritual life.
+In your church, how do you balance, or integrate, both reaching out in service and prophetic witness, and nurturing within the congregation a vibrant spiritual life?
 How do these two impulses relate to each other?
 According to Marcus Borg, the Spirit on this Pentecost undoes what happened on the Tower of Babel (in Genesis 11) as it brings back together the broken and divided community of humankind.
 In what ways might your church and your community need to be reunited, brought together, and healed?

 Unity in diversity: that we may all be one